 We’re always glad to welcome people who are new to preparedness.
 Read books, go to websites, and join forums.
 While there ARE some curmudgeonly folks out there, most are delighted to answer questions and help you on your way.

-Please, don’t let the thought of all of the preps that you do not yet have bring you down.
+Please, don’t let the thought of all of the preps that you do not have yet bring you down.
 It’s a process.
 Once you know the possibilities, accept them, and begin to prepare, you are already far ahead of most of the neighborhood.
 Don’t be discouraged by how much you have left to do, instead, be encouraged by how far ahead you are compared to your former unawareness.
-Just making the decision to get started is the biggest step towards preparedness you’ll ever take.
+Just making the decision to get started is the most significant step towards preparedness you’ll ever take.

 About the Author

 Daisy Luther is a coffee-swigging, gun-toting blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and lives in the mountains of Virginia with her two daughters and an ever-growing menagerie.
 You can find her on Facebook, Pinterest, and Twitter.